DivergentClouds/expanse/spec.md

 ### If

 If statements allow you to conditionally execute a block of code.
-If statements are created with the `if` keyword followed by parentheses containing the condition.
+If statements are created with the `if` keyword followed a condition.
 The code to be conditionally executed follows as a block.
 The block is only executed if the condition is non-zero.
 The condition must be an integer.

 ```
-if (2 == 3) {
+if 2 == 3 {
-  ; does not execute
+  // does not execute
 }

+if [1, 2, 3] == [1, [2, 3]] {
+  // executes
+}
 ```

 An `elseif` or `else` statement may be placed after an `if` or `elseif` statement.
 These statements will only activate if all previous conditions in the chain were false.
-An `elseif` statement is created with the `elseif` keyword followed by parentheses containing the condition and a block.
+An `elseif` statement is created with the `elseif` keyword followed by the condition and a block.
 An `else` statement is created with the `else` keyword followed by a block.
 Both `elseif` and `else` statements may not be created unless they directly follow an `if` or `elseif` statement.

 ```
-if (2 == 3) {
+if 2 == 3 {
-  ; does not execute
+  // does not execute
-} elseif (2 == 2) {
+} elseif 2 == 2 {
-  ; executes
+  // executes
 } else {
-  ; does not execute
+  // does not execute
 }
 ```